How To Check If Something Was Written with AI (ChatGPT)

 Content at Scale AI Detector (casual writing & free)

 A big part of how AI prediction works is by trying to recreate patterns.
-Patterns are great indicators because AI generators are literally trained to recognize them to produce what "fits" existing patterns the best.
+They are great indicators because AI generators are literally trained to recognize them to produce what "fits" existing patterns the best.
 The more your text matches existing formats of writing, the higher the probability it was generated.

 The Technical & Syntactical Signs